Vietnam, spreading my wings.

 Kaligandaki river Jomsom

 Next morning taking a taxi we went to Sarangkot view point, to witness the sunrise.
 The peaks could not be seen properly as it was partly cloudy.
 I took snaps of Pokhara.
 As I had a plan to go to Muktinath and Manang for which we had to get a permit from the Nepal Tourist Board.
 The first half of the day was spent in doing that.
 I wanted to go Manokamna temple, but it ended up into a fiasco.
-I was traveling with an acquaintance who was not interested in visiting Devis Falls, and other scenic places because she had already visited them.
+My companion was not interested in visiting Devis Falls, and other local sight seeing because she had already visited them.
 So we did not go anywhere except the lake at Pokhara.
 I consoled myself traveling Sarangkot by cable car arranged by our hotel owner.
+There we also made our permit for Muktinath and Manang.

 Sunrise at Mt Nilgiri , Jomsom